 Revealed! the top 300 companies using social media

-Internetretailer.com have released a ground breaking study into the figures behind the use of Social Media by US companies.
-A key metric followed by Internet Retailer was the percentage of web site traffic retailers receive from social networks, measuring how effective the merchants are at using social media and social commerce.
+A key metric followed by Internet Retailer was the percentage of website traffic that retailers receive from social networks.
+Measuring how effective the merchants are at using social media and social commerce.

-The percentage of total site traffic coming in from social Media varies widely between the top three.
-PetFlow.com, brings in 30% – mostly as a result of a laser-like focus on building a maintaining a loyal Facebook fan base and regular posts that speak to their followers’ inner pet lover,” said the guide, while Fab.com achieved 25%.
+The percentage of total website traffic coming from social media varies widely between the top three.
+PetFlow.com brings in 30%, “mostly as a result of a laser-like focus on building and maintaining a loyal Facebook fan base and regular posts that speak to their followers’ inner pet lover,” said the guide, while Fab.com achieved 25%.

-Additionally, the guide revealed Fab received up to one-third of its sales – $50 million – from social media.
-For fab.com it is more than just registering customers against sales either.
-“We’re really trying to build customers for a lifetime, and social is a way for us to do that,” said Fab.com founder and CEO Jason Goldberg.
+Additionally, the guide revealed that Fab.com received up to one-third of its sales – $50 million – from social media.
+According to Fab.com founder and CEO Jason Goldberg, it is more than just registering customers against sales.
+“We’re really trying to build customers for a lifetime, and social is a way for us to do that.”

-A list of metrics covered in the report are:-
+Here is a list of metrics covered in the report

-- Ranking of online retailers by percentage of 2012 traffic derived from Facebook, Twitter and Pinterest
+- Ranking of online retailers by the percentage of 2012 traffic derived from Facebook, Twitter and Pinterest.

-- Data on visits to e-commerce sites that directly stem from the major social networks
+- Data on visits to e-commerce websites that directly stem from the major social networks.

-- Breakdown of e-retailers’ presences on the major social networks, including counts of Facebook fans, Twitter and Pinterest followers and YouTube video views
+- Breakdown of e-retailers’ presence on the major social networks.
+Including counts of Facebook fans, Twitter and Pinterest followers and YouTube video views.

-- An engagement analysis of merchants’ fans and followers—i.e., how often consumers respond to, by sharing and taking action on, the content e-retailers push out on social networks
+- An engagement analysis of merchants’ fans and followers—i.e., how often consumers respond to, by sharing and taking action on, the content e-retailers push to social networks.

-- A total breakdown of merchants’ on-site social features and functions, as well as Facebook and social features and functions
+- A total breakdown of merchants’ on-site social features and functions.

-If you are serious about your Social Commerce then we would suggest you have a read!
+If you are serious about the state of your Social Commerce, we would suggest you have a read!